-- 83) To qualify as an abandoned spouse, the taxpayer is not required to - A) be a U.S. citizen or resident. - B) live apart from the spouse for the last six months of the year. - C) pay more than half the cost of maintaining the home. - D) have a son or daughter in the home for the entire year.
+- 85) To qualify as an abandoned spouse, the taxpayer is not required to - A) be a U.S. citizen or resident. - B) live apart from the spouse for the last six months of the year. - C) pay more than half the cost of maintaining the home. - D) have a son or daughter in the home for the entire year.

 Explanation: D) The dependent son or daughter need only live in the taxpayer's home for more than one half year.
-Page Ref.: I:2-24 Objective: 3

-- 84) In October 2011, Joy and Paul separated and have not lived with each other since, but they are still married.
+- 86) In October 2012, Joy and Paul separated and have not lived with each other since, but they are still legally married.
+They do not file a joint return.
 Joy supports their children after the separation and pays the cost of maintaining their home.
-Joy's filing status in 2011 and 2012 is, respectively, - A) single for both years. - B) head of household and single. - C) married filing separately for both years. - D) married filing separately and head of household.
+Joy's filing status in 2012 and 2013 is, respectively, - A) single for both years. - B) head of household and single. - C) married filing separately for both years. - D) married filing separately and head of household.

 Explanation: D) Joy and Paul are married on the last day of the year so either a joint return or a separate return is required unless Joy qualifies as an abandoned spouse (and thus, head of household).
-She does not qualify in 2011 since Paul was in the home during the last six months of the year.
+She does not qualify in 2012 since Paul was in the home during the last six months of the year.
 However, since Paul is gone, a married filing separate return is necessary since he is not around to sign a joint return.
-In 20121, Joy, though still married, qualifies as an abandoned spouse and, thus, head of household.
+In 2013, Joy, though still married, qualifies as an abandoned spouse and, thus, head of household.

-- 85) For the "Kiddie Tax" to apply, the dependent child must be under age
+- 87) The oldest age at which the "Kiddie Tax" could apply to a dependent child is

-- A) 14.
+- A) 17

-- B) 17.
+- B) 18

-- C) 18.
+- C) 20

-- D) 24.
+- D) 23